-The Sanders Institute (SI) is a progressive, nonprofit educational organization that was launched on June 7, 2017, by Jane O’Meara Sanders, the wife of longtime U.S. Senator Bernie Sanders.
+The Sanders Institute (SI) was a progressive, nonprofit educational organization that was launched on June 7, 2017, by Jane O’Meara Sanders, the wife of longtime U.S. Senator Bernie Sanders.
 At that time, Mrs. Sanders was the subject of an active FBI investigation that centered around a corrupt, multimillion-dollar land-purchase deal which she had orchestrated in …

-The Sanders Institute (SI) is a progressive, nonprofit educational organization that was launched on June 7, 2017, by Jane O’Meara Sanders, the wife of longtime U.S. Senator Bernie Sanders.
+The Sanders Institute (SI) was a progressive, nonprofit educational organization that was launched on June 7, 2017, by Jane O’Meara Sanders, the wife of longtime U.S. Senator Bernie Sanders.
 At that time, Mrs. Sanders was the subject of an active FBI investigation that centered around a corrupt, multimillion-dollar land-purchase deal which she had orchestrated in 2010 on behalf of Burlington College, where she was serving as president.
 To help cover SI’s startup costs, Jane and Bernie Sanders personally contributed $25,000 and vowed to make additional donations in the future.
 Another $190,000 was supplied by Our Revolution, a recently formed organization committed to promoting Senator Sanders’s socialist agendas.

-SI claims that “institutionalized racism has existed throughout the course of American history” and continues largely unabated – as evidenced by the fact that “there are vast differences in the lives and experiences of individuals from different races in the U.S.” Racism, says SI, thoroughly infests the criminal-justice system, where “racial disparities” abound – e.g., the fact that blacks and Hispanics are disproportionately affected by “mass incarceration,” capital punishment, “felony disenfranchisement,” and “legal restrictions that lock [convicted felons] out of many government jobs and licensed professions.”
+SI claimed that “institutionalized racism has existed throughout the course of American history” and has continued largely unabated – as evidenced by the fact that “there are vast differences in the lives and experiences of individuals from different races in the U.S.” Racism, said SI, thoroughly infests the criminal-justice system, where “racial disparities” abound – e.g., the fact that blacks and Hispanics are disproportionately affected by “mass incarceration,” capital punishment, “felon disenfranchisement,” and “legal restrictions that lock [convicted felons] out of many government jobs and licensed professions.”

-Embracing the notion that the greenhouse-gas emissions associated with all manner of industry and economic activity are the major drivers of potentially catastrophic “climate-change,” SI contends that “97 percent” of all scientists “believe that human activity is the main cause of current global warming”; that “concentrations of greenhouse gases have increased to unprecedented levels, mostly from fossil fuel emissions since the beginning of the industrial age”; and that because “global temperatures are rising,” “ice sheets are melting and losing mass worldwide.”
-As temperatures “continue to rise,” the Institute warns, “extreme weather patterns” and “dangerous natural events” will become “more intense and frequent.”
+Embracing the notion that the greenhouse-gas emissions associated with all manner of industry and economic activity are the major drivers of potentially catastrophic “climate-change,” SI asserted that “97 percent” of all scientists “believe that human activity is the main cause of current global warming”; that “concentrations of greenhouse gases have increased to unprecedented levels, mostly from fossil fuel emissions since the beginning of the industrial age”; and that because “global temperatures are rising,” “ice sheets are melting and losing mass worldwide.”
+As temperatures “continue to rise,” the Institute warned, “extreme weather patterns” and “dangerous natural events” would become “more intense and frequent.”

-Favoring the establishment of a government-run, single-payer healthcare system, SI claims that the U.S. “spends much more of its GDP on healthcare,” with poorer health outcomes, than “other developed counties around the world [that] have a single-payer system.”
+Favoring the establishment of a government-run, single-payer healthcare system, SI claimed that the U.S. “spends much more of its GDP on healthcare,” with poorer health outcomes, than “other developed counties around the world [that] have a single-payer system.”

-SI argues that sanctuary policies serve to increase the likelihood that “unauthorized immigrants,” if they do not have to worry about being penalized for having violated immigration laws, will be more inclined to tell the police “if they are a victim of crime or a witness to it.”
+- SI argues that sanctuary policies serve to increase the likelihood that “unauthorized immigrants,” if they do not have to worry about being penalized for having violated immigration laws, will be more inclined to tell the police “if they are a victim of crime or a witness to it.”